echoi/echoi.github.io/content/project/des3d/index.md

 The main goal of this project is to improve [DES3D (Dynamic Earth Solver in 3D)](https://github.com/tan2/dynearthsol), an open-source geodynamic modeling code. in terms of the types of physical processes it can model and the speed

 ## Performance

+DynEarthSol (DES) is multithread-parallel through OpenMP.
+The parallel performance scales well up to 16 threads on recent multi-core CPUs and will be tested on newer CPUs models whenever possible.

-DES3D has been enabled to run on NVIDIA GPUs.
-Kernel functions for the main routines have been written in CUDA.
+DES has been enabled to run on NVIDIA GPUs through CUDA and then on other hardware through OpenACC.
 The overall parallelization is illustrated in the figure below.
 {{< figure src="/img/DES3DFlowChart.png" title="How DES3D works when using GPU" >}}
-When run on GPU, a three-dimensional model for core complex formation showed speedup of 40-60 relative to the performance on a 16-thread CPU.
+With the CUDA version, a three-dimensional model for core complex formation showed speedup of 40-60 relative to the performance on a 16-thread CPU.
 The speedup varies according to the problem size, which tends to increase over the course due to mesh refinement.
 {{< figure src="/img/GPUacceleration.png" title="Core complex model and performance on GPU relative to CPU" >}}
 [This video](https://youtu.be/zr-4HIg7_14) shows the code in action.

 ## Functionality

+In additional to its core function to simulate large deformation in temperature-dependent elasto-visco-plastic material, we are adding other useful capabilities:

-To extend DES3D's functionality, we are focusing on merging the exploratory work on implementing the rate-and-state fricgtion law by [Tong and Lavier (Nature Comm., 2018)](https://dx.doi.org/10.1038/s41467-018-06390-z).
+- **Rate-and-state friction law** by [Tong and Lavier (Nature Comm., 2018)](https://dx.doi.org/10.1038/s41467-018-06390-z).
 With this new friction law, we can better model an entire earthquake cycle as well as the consequences of its numerous repetition.
 {{< figure src="/img/EqCycle.png" title="Earthquake cycles modeled with a rate-and-friction law implemented in DES3D" >}}
+- **Pseudo-transient method**, an efficient extension of [Cundall's damping scheme for dynamic relaxation](https://geoflac.github.io/des3d/docs/theory/dynamicrelaxation)
+- **Structured meshing** that will complement the default unstructured meshing with P1 elements and provide convenience in some types of models
+- **Laghost: Migration of code base to MFEM**.
+MFEM is an arbitrary-order finite element library for extreme-scale parallel computation.
+[Laghost](https://github.com/GeoFLAC/Laghost/) is an effort to build DES's main algorithm on MFEM.